 Door locks are complex mechanisms with lots of tiny moving parts and, as such, can malfunction on occasion.
-Here we look at how to fix typical door lock problems.
-For problems with door knobs and locksets, please see Repairing Door Knobs & Hardware.
+Here we look at how to fix problems with a key operating a door lock.
+For other types of problems with door knobs and locksets, please see Repairing Door Knobs & Hardware.

 If your door key doesn’t work right, the first and most obvious step is to be sure you’re using the right key.
-Once you get the door open, try the key again.
-If it works easily, the deadbolt isn’t engaging the strike plate properly.
-If it doesn’t work any easier, lubricate and clean the lock.
-Otherwise, coat the key with graphite and work it back and forth in the cylinder several times.
+Assuming that you’re using the right key, once you get the door open, try working the key back and forth.
+If it works easily, the deadbolt isn’t engaging the strike plate properly—the strike plate is preventing it from moving smoothly.
+See Lock Doesn’t Latch Properly below.

 If the key turns but doesn’t unlock the lock, disassemble the lock so that you can be sure the cam or tang is properly engaged with the bolt.
-Replace any broken parts and reassemble the lock.
+Lubricate the moving components, then replace any broken parts and reassemble the lock.

 If the key won’t go into the lock, ask yourself if the weather is cold enough for the lock to be frozen.
-If it is, hold the key with a heavy glove and heat, then work it gradually into the keyway.
+If it is, hold the key with a heavy glove and heat it with a match or lighter.
+Work it gradually into the keyway.
 Repeat heating and inserting the key until the ice has melted.
+Or use a Lock de-icer—this contains alcohol and other lubricants that help to dissolve gummy, dirty deposits.

 A new key that won’t go in or work properly may have rough spots that need to be filed off.
 To find them, hold the key over a candle to blacken it with soot and then turn it very slightly in the lock and remove it.
 File down any shiny areas where the soot was removed by the rough spots.